botre/anki-decks/src/music-theory.md

 Using all 12 notes.

+## Tonic

+The first and main note of the scale.

 ## Scale degrees

 Scale degrees are the number values assigned to the steps of the musical scale.

 In typical seven note scales like the major scale and minor scale, the scale degrees are numbered from 1 to 7.

-The scale degree is the position of a particular note on a scale relative to the tonic, the first and main note of the scale.
+The scale degree is the position of a particular note on a scale relative to the tonic.

 ## Functional harmony